Poster Board Snowflakes for Christmas Tree Decor

 So you can compare:

-And you can see that I went crazy with the amount I cut for out tree.
+And you can see that I went crazy with the number of snowflake ornaments that I cut for our tree.
 Stay tuned for the Christmas home tours.

-And this is the slightly different cutting file version which you can download by clicking HERE.
+And this is a slightly different cutting file version below.
 But remember you are not allowed to offer it on your website, resell it or sell anything from my version.
 Please play fair.

-Or you might like the foldable stars I offered a while back (click HERE for tutorial):
+Or you might like the foldable 3D stars I offered a while back.

 So is that something you’d do for your own Christmas decor?
 I love the big impact they make on a simple tree.
 I wouldn’t even need anything else with them besides lights.